All Episodes

 Barack has said he's not going to do that.

-So conducting such a non combat mission is going to require the sustained deployment of probably tens of thousands of American military personnel, foreign policy advisors, and both camps effectively acknowledge this.
+So conducting such a non-combat mission is going to require the sustained deployment of probably tens of thousands of American military personnel, foreign policy advisors, and both camps effectively acknowledge this.

-Why aren't they telling their peace knicks this?
+Why aren't they telling their peaceknicks this?

-Somebody in the news media ought to ask them about that.
+Hmm, somebody in the news media ought to ask them about that.

 I think that would be fascinating.

-Although, I mean, this guy is an absolute loony bird.
+Otherwise, I mean, this guy is an absolute loony bird.

 Maybe Pat Robertson was right.